 However, you have to remember that a meditation garden is a personal space and should reflect the individual’s own path towards mindfulness and tranquility.
 There are no strict rules; rather, these elements serve as guidance in the creation of a unique, peaceful sanctuary.

-Plants are suitable for a meditation garden
+Plants are Suitable for a Meditation Garden

 - Bamboo: Bamboo plants are often associated with Asian gardens and specifically Zen gardens due to their prominence in these designs.
 They can serve as a natural fence, provide shade, and add to the calming ambiance with the rustling sounds of their leaves.